-2. If you have a sales or gifting page on your website, create a new remarketing audience targeting users who have visited these pages between the last 7-90 days.
+- If you have a sales or gifting page on your website, create a new remarketing audience targeting users who have visited these pages between the last 7-90 days.

-7. Add Seasonality Bid Adjustments.
+- Add Seasonality Bid Adjustments.
 These adjustments are ideal for short events like Black Friday and Cyber Monday.
 This informs smart bidding of expected changes in conversion rates for future events!
 Smart bidding isn’t “smart enough” to expect an increase in conversion rate.
 This adjustment helps smart bidding keep up with the growing demand.

-8. Promote your sale by creating new ad copy replacing at least 1 headline and 1 description in all of your “evergreen” copy.
+- Promote your sale by creating new ad copy, replacing at least one headline and description in your “evergreen” copy.
 The best way to set this up is to duplicate all the ad groups in your currently running campaigns.
 Once you have duplicate ad groups make sure to, pause, rename and label them as “Black Friday and Cyber Monday”.
 Keep the ads and obviously, the campaigns live as you still want your current efforts to keep running.
 Once that is done replace the duplicate ads with the updated promotion-specific ad copy.
 After that, you keep the ads and campaigns “enabled” while keeping the ad group paused.
 This will make sure the ads don’t run until you want them to.
 During this time the ads will be reviewed by Google’s automated system so when you decide to turn the ads on they will run right away without any review process.
 Also, label all of your evergreen ad groups as “evergreen”.
 You will find out why in step 9.

-9. Create two rules within the Google ads platform.
+- Create two rules within the Google ads platform.
 One, automatically turn off the evergreen ad groups with all your evergreen ads and turn on Black Friday/Cyber Monday ad groups.
 Create a second rule reverting those changes once your sale is done.
 This is a bit tricky as you need to make sure to set this up correctly as the rule won’t run if it isn’t.
 The easiest way to create this rule is to label all your ad groups.